Satellite photograph of the Licancabur.

 L designates petrified lava streams of the last outbreak in the holocene, 10,000 years ago, some references still consider the volcano as active.
 During the flight the lava traces are distinguishable from above not only by their form but also by their darker stingy vegetation.

 The eastern plateau (4400 m) into which the Laguna Verde is embedded, runs south coming from Lake Titicaca through all of Bolivia.
 It is about 2000 m higher than the western plain of the Salar of Atacama.
-Thus with the ascent from the east side of the Licancabur you get quite a few height meters for free on the flight to the west.
-You have about 3000 meters of altitude between take off and landing.
+Thus with the ascent from the east side of the Licancabur you have about 3000 meters of altitude between take off and landing.

 The old Inka road which once connected the high plain with the coast, is no longer visible today.
 It lies south, a little outside of the picture.
 The main traffic road of Chile in this deserted area runs along here today.

 Camp at the Laguna Blanca, white because of the salt crystals.
 The foto is a little bit deceiving though, since only 100 m in my back a tiny settlement serves the jeeps that traverse the desert, food and lodging for passengers so it's not completely romantic here ... nevertheless it's a beautiful place.

 During the day the lagoon lay quiet.
 At night starting from eleven o'clock, when the sharp west wind abated, a tremendous cackling, chattering and croaking arose: Sillions of birds that kept hidden during the day on search for the love of their life.